Serious Sam 3: BFE: Plot

-Serious Sam 3: BFE serves as a prequel to the original Serious Sam: The First Encounter and depicts the events on Earth before Sam's journey into the past.
-Prior to AD 2060, humanity had slowly begun uncovering artifacts and ruins left behind in ancient times by the Sirians, the famous and long-thought extinct race from the place of Sirius.
+Serious Sam 3: BFE serves as a prequel to Serious Sam: The First Encounter and depicts the events on Earth before Sam's journey into the past.
+Prior to AD 2060, humanity had slowly begun uncovering artifacts and ruins left behind in ancient times by the Sirians, the famous and long-thought extinct race from the planet Sirius.
 Unfortunately, Mental has chosen this time to turn his attention upon Earth.
 He dispatches his space fleet carrying his endless hordes to attack Earth, leading a three-year conquest that has humanity driven almost to the point of extinction.
 In a last-ditch effort, the survivors turn to the Time-Lock, a recently excavated device supposedly capable of granting a single person the ability of time travel via an inter-dimensional portal.
 Through it, that person could reach a pivotal point in time and alter events of the past.
 But as the device lies dormant, they must first discover a means to turn it on.

-Sam "Serious" Stone, part of the Earth Defense force, is dispatched with a detachment of soldiers in Alpha team to modern Egypt, which is occupied by Mental's alien army.
+Sam "Serious" Stone, part of the Earth Defense Force, is dispatched with a detachment of soldiers in Alpha team to modern Egypt, which is occupied by Mental's alien army.
 Their original mission is to recon, rendezvous and extract Bravo team who are protecting Dr Stein, a scientist carrying hieroglyphics believed to contain instructions for powering up the Time-Lock.
 Sam's insertion goes haywire as his chopper is shot down and both teams are quickly wiped out.
 However, he is able to recover the hieroglyphics from Stein's phone in the museum and transmit them to headquarters.
 Deciphering indicates there is a hidden Sirian chamber below the Great Pyramid.
 Sam clears himself a path to a tunnel underneath the Sphinx and descends into the Pyramid.
 He not only discovers the hidden chamber, but recovers crucial information and a bracelet device from the remains of what might have been Earth's last Sirian.